ALH477/StreamDb/README.md

 * [ ] Remove the version request, replace with a 'prev' method.
 * [ ] Replace `lock` with non-recursive mutex calls (for portability)
 * [ ] Finish port to Golang

+## NOTICE

+This project is licensed under the GNU General Public License v3.0 (see LICENSE-GPL3).

+Portions of this project are derived from [Original Project], which is licensed under the BSD 3-Clause License (see LICENSE-BSD3).